uilleann-pipe-tools/mandrels/README.md

 mandrels

+[TOC]

 FreeCAD files and resources that allow the creation of mandrels for rolling tapered staples and other tubes used in Uilleann Pipe reedmaking and pipemaking.

+# TLDR
 TLDR (i.e., I don't need to customize my mandrel(s), but I want to get one printed or CNC machined; see pictures below for possible mandrels):

 1. If you just want to 3D print or CNC machine a staple rolling mandrel, download this project and upload one of the files in the `exports/rolling` folder to a commerical 3D printing service that prints steel, and order a "polished" finish.
 For CNC machining, use a high carbon steel, and submit the PDFs with diameter tolerances if required by a commercial vendor.
+NOTE: commercial companies may reject mandrels as infeasible since they are long and narrow, and have similar flexibility issues as encountered during normal machining; I have not had one accepted, but you may, especially if you use other processes like CNC grinding)
 2. If you want to print the special flattening and shaping mandrel pictured and described below, do the same as in step 1., but use one of the STL files in the `exports/shaping` folder.
 For CNC machining, use a high carbon steel, and submit the PDFs with diameter tolerances if required by a